Lectionary Bible Studies and Sermons

 3. What truth was revealed to Paul?

-4. How is it that God's grace is perfected in our lives in times of difficulty?
+4. How is it that God's grace is perfected in our lives during times of difficulty?

 5. Why should we rejoice in weakness?